JavierRodPi/pact-testing-demo/README.md

     ~/AccountApi/contract-testing/get-user.spec.ts

-In order tu run this test first you will need to install all the dependencies.
+To run this test first, you will need to install all the dependencies.

  1. From the project root folder `cd AccountApi/contract-testing`
  2. `yarn install`